cloudfour/drizzle-builder/README.md

 * `options`: The `options` the build was ultimately created with.
 * `data`: Parsed data from data source files.
-* `layouts`: Contents of parsed layout files and their metadata.
 * `pages`: Contents of parsed page source files and their metadata.
 * `patterns`: Hierarchical structure of patterns, their containing collections and metadata.
+* `templates`: Contents of parsed layouts and partials.

 ## Development